 A positive for many digital artists is that they're making significantly more money selling their digital work as NFTs than they did selling in the traditional art market.
 However the NFT market tends to amplify digital artists with large social media followings who were already commercially successful, or those who make work that fits well into crypto's narrow view of digital art, which leaves a lot of other digital art by the wayside.
-In Artnet's recent debut "NFT" auction that included historic digital artists like JODI and Vuk Ćosić, JODI's print at \$800 (0.2 ETH) went without any bids, and Ćosić's NFT print sold for \$1000 (0.25 ETH), while Kevin and Jennifer McCoy's digital artwork sold for \$160,000 (40 ETH).
-Not that the McCoys's don't deserve success, but Kevin's status as the co-creator of one of the first NFTs obviously is playing into this conspicuous price disparity, and throughout this Artnet auction and the NFT marketplace in general, I often see signs that the NFT art market values a strong connection to crypto and NFT culture far above any deeper insight or connection to digital art history.
+In Artnet's recent debut "NFT" auction that included historic digital artists like JODI, Vuk Ćosić, and Claudia Hart, only about a third of the work sold.
+JODI's print at \$800 (0.2 ETH) went without any bids, Ćosić's NFT print sold for \$1000 (0.25 ETH), and Claudia Hart's NFT went unsold at \$20k (5 ETH), and yet Kevin and Jennifer McCoy's NFT sold for \$160,000 (40 ETH).
+Not that the McCoys's don't deserve success, but Kevin's status as the co-creator of one of the first NFTs obviously is playing into this conspicuous price disparity, and throughout this Artnet auction and the

+NFT marketplace in general, I frequently see signs that the NFT art market values a strong connection to crypto and NFT culture far above any deeper insight or connection to digital art history.
 It also should be noted that JODI was not involved with this auction.

-Additionally, a recent study showed that only the top 1% of NFT sales are bid above \$1000, and artists in the lower 34% of sales are likely losing money on NFT sales because of fees.
+Additionally, a recent study showed that only the top 1% of NFT sales are bid above \$1000, and artists in the lower 34% of sales may be losing money on NFT sales because of fees.
 This suggests that NFTs are reinforcing or even amplifying the same kinds of disparity in the traditional art market.
-Among digital artists whose sales I follow, NFTs have worsened the revenue gap by a couple orders of magnitude between commercially successful digital artists and those are "successful" in press and exhibitions but barely able to sell work.
-While some artists are able to gain significant financial support from NFTs without compromising their art practice, the system still leaves a lot of questions about equity and sustainability.
+Among digital artists whose sales I follow, NFTs have worsened the revenue gap by a couple orders of magnitude between commercially successful digital artists and those are "succesful" in terms of press and museum exhibitions but barely able to sell work.
+While some artists are able to gain significant financial support from NFTs without compromising their art practice, the system still leaves a lot of questions about equity, sustainability, and about where the money ultimately came from if the bubble collapses.